This icon () tells you which link takes you to the new site.

 |GST is a tax of 15% on most goods, services and other items sold or consumed in New Zealand.

-You become liable to pay GST when your annual turnover exceeds NZ$60,000 in any 12-month period.
+You become liable to register for GST when your annual turnover exceeds NZ$60,000 in any 12-month period.

-Depending on your turnover, you can elect to file returns monthly, two-monthly or six-monthly.
+Depending on your turnover, a registered person can elect to file returns monthly, two-monthly or six-monthly.

 Find out more about GST

 |GST is a broad-based consumption tax.
 It was introduced on 1 July 2000 and replaced a wholesale sales tax.